When Was the Last Time Your Electrical Panel Was Serviced?

 - Changing weather.
 The use of window AC units and space heaters, which use massive amounts of power, can wreak havoc on your circuits and overload them.
 In fact, AC units require so much power to function that even the units by themselves can overload a circuit.
 As with other sources of overloads, running these units on a separate circuit and with their own source of power can help prevent a bigger problem.

 - Old wiring.
 An emergency electrician is often called to address power overloads in older homes that have antiquated wiring, as this kind of overload is tough to diagnose and requires an electrician who is familiar with the way older homes are wired.
 Today’s homes are built to prevent problems like bathroom circuit overloads.
 In fact, new homes often include separate circuits for heavy-power usage rooms like the bathrooms, kitchen and family room areas.

 When you need us we’ll be there.
-Whether it's for simple electrical repairs or an electrical disaster demands emergency, call us today!
+Whether it's for simple electrical repairs or an electrical disaster, we're available today!

-We are committed to presenting affordable solutions and tips that save you money, along with special offers and upfront pricing.
+We are committed to presenting solutions and tips that save you money, along with special offers and honest, upfront pricing.

 Our technicians are professional, licensed, and certified electricians here to serve your needs with excellent customer service.

-Our master electrician has over 35 years of experience and our background-checked techs have over a decade each!
+Our master electrician has over 35 years of experience and our background-checked techs!
 If we can't do it, it can't be done.

 “Kids coming for Christmas, lots of food to prepare, No lights in the kitchen, on the brink of despair....
 Her I-Phone still up, she went to the net, She Googled some words, and found the Best Bet....
 He got someone going and soon---Power Flowing!!!” - The Overbeys